 Selling Your Business

-If you are incorporated, you can sell all or part of your business through a share transfer, or by going public.
-You can raise capital through issuing an Initial Public Offering (IPO), which is selling shares to the public and your corporation changes its status from a private to a public company.
-If you’re interested in this option, it’s highly recommended that you seek legal counsel.
-If you don’t have a lawyer, you can contact the B.C.
-Lawyer Referral service.
+If incorporated, you can sell all or part of your business through a share transfer or by going public.
+You can raise capital by issuing an Initial Public Offering (IPO), where shares are sold to the public, and your corporation changes its status from a private to a public company.
+If you’re interested in this option, it’s highly recommended that you seek legal advice.
+If you’re in search of a lawyer, reach out to our Talk to a Lawyer advisory service.

 Succession Planning

-If you decide to transfer your business to family members, friends, or other parties, the financial implications will depend on your business structure and the method you choose to transfer your ownership.
+If you transfer your business to family members, friends, or other parties, the financial implications depend on your business structure and the method you choose to transfer ownership.

 The common ways to transfer ownership of a company to family members include:

-Due to the complexities of succession, we recommend that you draft a formal succession plan for a smooth transition, and that you retain the services of a lawyer and an accountant to help you sort through the legal and tax implications.
+Due to the complexities of succession, we recommend that you draft a formal plan for a smooth transition and retain the services of a lawyer and accountant to help you sort through the legal and tax implications.

 Closing Your Business

-When bankruptcy is your only option, it might feel like failure, but it can also provide relief.
-When you’re in bankruptcy, your financial obligations can diminish because no unsecured creditor can garnishee your wages or initiate any other collection action against you.
+When bankruptcy is your only option, it may be difficult, but it can also provide relief.
+While facing bankruptcy is difficult, it can also alleviate financial hardship.
+In this situation, your obligations may decrease as unsecured creditors cannot garnish your wages or take any other collection action against you.

 However, you will be required to pay:

-• Any outstanding taxes and payroll remittances to Canada Revenue Agency
+- Any outstanding taxes and payroll remittances to the Canada Revenue Agency

-• Any secured debt.
-Your secured creditors can repossess any property or collateral you had secured against a loan, such as your car or house.
+- Any secured debt, as secured creditors can repossess any property or collateral you had secured against a loan, such as your car or house